 - We do not allow content that discourages eligible voters via misinformation, disinformation, intimidation, or other suppressions

-- We do not allow content with fake or false election or polling instructions or information
+- We do not allow content with fake or false election or polling results, instructions, or information

 - Foreign information operations